Fernando-Balderas/bash-scripting/README.md

-# fs10-bash
-Bash scripting assignment
+# Bash scripting assignment
+1. Choose one of the assignment options as mentioned in the slides
+2. Do the assignment and make the PR to this repos